LucaCagnini/LB2_project_Group_3/Data_Preparation/README.md

-## Building Training and Benchmarking Datasets
+## Data Preparation: Building Training and Benchmarking Datasets

 Once the preliminary data are collected, the dataset needs to be divided into two distinct subsets: